eimantaslilia/gallery-project/README.md

 ## Contact
-If you are interested in trying out the project, feel free to send me a message through my [website](https://eimantaslilia.herokuapp.com/) and I will provide you the login details.
+If you have any questions, feel free to contact me on my [website](https://eimantaslilia.herokuapp.com/).